tamelabe/PostgreSQL_bootcamp/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `DISTINCT`, `GROUP BY`, `HAVING`, any type of `JOINs`                                                                                              |

-Please write a SQL which returns unique pizza names from the `menu` table and ordering by pizza_name column in descending mode.
+Please write a SQL statement which returns unique pizza names from the `menu` table and orders by pizza_name column in descending mode.
 Please pay attention to the Denied section.

 ## Chapter VII
 ## Exercise 03 - “Hidden” Insights